FrozenSoda/SteelQuiz/README.md

 **[![button](Res/Web/download_portable.png)](https://github.com/steel9/SteelQuiz/releases/latest/download/SteelQuizPortable.zip)**
 &NewLine;
 &NewLine;
+### System Requirements
+- **Operating system:** Windows 7 SP1 or later
+- **Runtime:** Microsoft .NET Framework 4.7.2

+SteelQuiz should be able to run on Mac and Linux, in CrossOver/Wine, but nothing is guaranteed.
+SteelQuiz has previously been tested in CrossOver on Ubuntu 18.04.2 LTS, and worked acceptably, but as said before, nothing is guaranteed to work.
+**Make sure you install .NET Framework in CrossOver/Wine before installing SteelQuiz!**
 ### Intelligent Learning
 SteelQuiz contains a feature called _**Intelligent Learning**_, which speeds up the learning process.
 Questions you already know the answer to with certainty, won't be asked as much as those you are unsure about. **This system activates after two rounds by default**, as it needs to gather some information first, before it can begin sorting out questions.